-- The long tradition of weekly OCRA Monday Night (excepting club meeting night) 10 Meter Net on 28.450MHz continues.
+- The long tradition of the weekly OCRA Monday Night 10 Meter Net on 28.450MHz (except club meeting night) continues.

-- The OCRA Saturday morning AuxComm/ARES net at 9:30am is open to all to check-in for brief announcements, training, and brief comments following net protocol.
+- The OCRA Saturday morning AuxComm (Auxiliary Communications) net on the 442.150MHz repeater at 9:30am is open to all to check-in for announcements, training, and brief comments following net protocol.

 - OCRA repeaters are available upon request for use in Orange and adjoining counties for public service, training and emergency communications.

 When available to participate in the net, OCRA member KR4UB may open an audio connection to his amateur radio station equipped with a radio telephone audio patch to allow Zoom participants to listen to the net, and as station control operator, a limited number of Zoom participants adhering to FCC regulations and ARRL phone patch guidelines to check-in to the radio net from Zoom.
 This capability may not always be available and when Orange County and NC Covid-19 policies permit the resumption of OCRA meetings at the Efland Baha’i Center, the use of Zoom as part of the monthly club meeting will likely be discontinued.